 LOTT's overall financial position has improved and we are continuing to see growth in the system.
-In 2018, approximately 1358 new connections were made to LOTT's system, which is approximately the same number of new connections in 2017.
-We are continuing to take a conservative approach to growth, insofar as revenue is concerned and are estimating approximately 1000 new connections for 2019.
-If we continue to see a consistent increase in growth, we will adjust our estimates accordingly.
+In 2019, approximately 1025 new connections were made to LOTT's system.
+While this is down from 2018, it is slightly more than the amount we expected.
+We are continuing to take a conservative approach to growth, insofar as revenue is concerned, and are again estimating approximately 1000 new connections for 2020.
+If we continue to see a consistent change in the rate of growth, we will adjust our estimates accordingly.

-LOTT tracks two measures of inflation, the Consumer Price Index and the Producer Price Index.
-Both of these indexes saw stable growth during 2018 and the planned increases for the Wastewater Service Charge and the Capacity Development Charge should be sufficient for 2019.
+LOTT tracks several measures of inflation to ensure planned rate increases are sufficient to keep up with inflation.
+These inflation measures saw stable growth during 2019 and the planned increases for the Wastewater Service Charge and the Capacity Development Charge should be sufficient for 2020.
 For more detailed information regarding the Alliance's financial condition, please refer to the Management's Discussion and Analysis on page 10.